Tapering Strategies for Optimal Race Day Performance

 Understanding the Physiology of Tapering

-Tapering reduces training volume and intensity for a specific period leading up to race day, allowing the body to recover and optimize performance.
+Tapering means reducing training before a race to let the body recover and perform better.
 Tapering can positively affect various physiological systems, including cardiovascular, respiratory, metabolic, and neuromuscular systems.
 Cardiorespiratory system: During tapering, the cardiovascular system undergoes several adaptations.

 Resting heart rate decreases while stroke volume and cardiac output increase.
 Additionally, peak oxygen uptake (VO2 max) increases by up to 3% due to increased blood volume and improved muscle oxygenation.